 To add the face mesh to your project:

 You’ll apply the blend shape to the face mesh.
-To do this, select then face mesh then:
+To do this:

 Now you've added the blend shape, you'll see an option labeled Morph Object.
 There's a list of 14 options underneath: